Section 3. Identifying/Evaluating Aeronautical Effect

 VASI and PAPA now fall under the heading of VGSI.

-Identifier Lights (REIL).
-No structures or obstructions must be placed within
+End Identifier Lights (REIL).
+No structures or obstructions must be placed

-modify the evaluation criteria guidelines require consideration.
-Some facility
+that modify the evaluation criteria guidelines require consideration.
+Some

-signal areas are more susceptible to interference than others.
-The operational
+facility signal areas are more susceptible to interference than others.
+The

-status of some signals may already be marginal because of existing interference
+operational status of some signals may already be marginal because of existing

-from other structures.
-In addition, the following characteristics of structures
+interference from other structures.
+In addition, the following characteristics

-structure's height is in relation to the antenna, the greater the chance of
+higher the structure's height is in relation to the antenna, the greater the

-interfering reflections.
-Any structure subtending a vertical angle greater than
+chance of interfering reflections.
+Any structure subtending a vertical angle

-one degree from the facility is usually cause for concern.
-Tall structures, such
+greater than one degree from the facility is usually cause for concern.
+Tall

-as radio towers and grain elevators, can interfere from distances greater than
+structures, such as radio towers and grain elevators, can interfere from

-construction material on the reflecting surface of the structure is a factor,
+type of construction material on the reflecting surface of the structure is a

-with nonmetallic surfaces being less troublesome than metallic or metallic
+factor, with nonmetallic surfaces being less troublesome than metallic or

 3. Aircraft